inviwo/inviwo.github.io/pages/manual/wip-building.md

 ## Linux

 ### Compiler
-We recommend that you compile Inviwo using a recent version of Clang or GCC We require C++23 support from the compiler.
+We recommend that you compile Inviwo using a recent version of Clang or GCC.
+We require C++23 support from the compiler.

 ### Dependencies